AbelHristodor/laravel-docker-boilerplate/README.md

 Your app will be running at: <http://localhost:82>

+## Troubleshooting

+If you get an error saying `require('vendor/autoload.php') failed to open stream` you just need to go inside the container and install composer again.
+I'm still trying to fix this.
+So run `docker-compose exec app bash`, `cd app` and then:
+ `curl -sS https://getcomposer.org/installer | php -- --install-dir=/usr/local/bin --filename=composer`

+Finally run `composer install`

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE V3 - see the [LICENSE.md](LICENSE.md) file for details